Ludwig Ross: Work on the Acropolis of Athens (1834–1836)

 At the Tower of Athena Nike, Ross's demolition of the bastion revealed the disiecta membra of the former temple, which has been described by the archaeological historian Fani Mallouchou-Tufano as "one of the greatest moments in the history of the Acropolis in this period".
 Ross and his collaborators carried out the reconstruction of the temple between December 1835 and May 1836, under the direction of the architect Laurent.
 They arranged the excavated fragments of the temple, as well as other remains of nearby monuments, including the Propylaia, on top of the surviving crepidoma and column bases with little regard for their individual situation.
 The restoration was hailed at the time as the first full reconstruction of a Classical monument in Greece, but later observers criticised the haste in which the work was undertaken, the incongruity of the use of modern materials where ancient fragments could not be found, and the lack of correspondence between Ross's reconstruction and any plausible original design of the temple.

 Throughout his excavations on the Acropolis, Ross published his results in both the academic press and in reports to German newspapers.
 At a time when relatively few Greek archaeologists worked outside Athens, Ross organised archaeological collections throughout the Cyclades, and conducted excavations on Thera in 1835.
-On Thera, he unearthed twelve funerary inscriptions, which he divided between Thera, the regional museum on Syros (which he had ordered to be established in 1834–1835) and the Central Museum in Athens.
+On Thera, he unearthed twelve funerary inscriptions, which he divided between Thera, the regional museum on Syros (which he had ordered to be established in 1834–1835), and the Central Museum in Athens.
 He remained closely connected with the Ottonian court, and guided Otto's father Ludwig I of Bavaria and the German nobleman Hermann von Pückler-Muskau during their respective visits to Greece.
-He also corresponded closely with the British antiquarian William Martin Leake, who had travelled extensively through Greece in the early 19th century.
+He also corresponded closely with the British antiquarian William Martin Leake, who had travelled extensively through Greece in the early nineteenth century.
 Leake's final account of his travels, Travels in Northern Greece, was published in 1835 and became the period's standard introduction to the archaeology and topography of Greece.